 The Day Before Your Big Move

-As you wind down to the end of your moving out of state checklist, it’s all about those finishing touches that will make moving out of your old home and into your new a breeze.
+As you wind down to the end of your moving out of state checklist, it’s all about those finishing touches that will make the transition a breeze.
 The day before, make sure that you:

 • Hand Off Your Vehicle: Time to give your keys to the lucky new owner.

-• Drain Oil and Gas from Outdoor Equipment: Taking any mowers, weed whackers or other fueled-up machines?
-Drain them now.
+• Drain Oil and Gas from Outdoor Equipment: Taking any mowers, weed whackers, or other fueled-up machines?
+Drain them now for safety reasons.

 Moving Out Day

 Congratulations!
-You’re nearly done with your moving out of state checklist and on your way out the door to new adventures!
+You’re nearly done with your moving out of state checklist and on your way to new adventures!
 Before you celebrate, though, make sure you complete these last day-of tasks for a perfectly seamless move:

 • Clear a Pathway: Prop your front door open with a box or brick.
-Move all boxes out of the way so you have a clean path from inside to the truck outside.
+Move all boxes out of the way to have a clear path from the inside to the truck outside.
+(This is especially important if you’re moving during the wintertime when conditions can be snowy and slippery!)

 • Give Yourself a Minute: Moving out is hard and emotionally draining.
-Once all is packed and ready to go, sit down and enjoy a cup of coffee or perhaps a cry.
-You’ve earned it!
+Once all is packed and ready to go, sit down and enjoy a final cup of coffee or a moment of reflection.
+(Maybe even a cry, if you need it.)

 Moving In Day

-• Whip Out That Move In Box: Once you arrive, all you have to do is eat some macaroni and cheese, snuggle little ones, and crash.
-Then you can …
+• Whip Out That Move-In Box: Once you arrive, crack open that move-in box you created with toiletries, ingredients for meals, and other on-hand items.
+All you have to do is eat some macaroni and cheese, snuggle your loved ones, and crash.

 • Update Your Voter Registration: You can do this any time in the first few months of moving.